ChristopherHX/runner.server/src/azure-pipelines-vscode-ext/README.md

-# Azure Pipelines VSCode Extension
+# Azure Pipelines Tools VSCode Extension

 This is a minimal Azure Pipelines Extension, the first vscode Extension which can Validate and Expand Azure Pipeline YAML files locally without any REST service.